criminalking/criminalking.github.io/contact.md

 **If you have the similar interests with me or you want to give me some advices or you have problems, welcome to contact me!!!**

-Office: 825 Central building, Tsinghua University
+Office: SN277 Computer Science Building 201 S. Columbia St. Chapel Hill, NC 27599-3175

-Phone: (86) 13021254922
+Phone: (919)6519-6946

-Email: luxinran1995 at hotmail dot com
+Email: connylu AT cs DOT unc DOT edu